-I have completed 350 articles on this blog and apart from that my book “SQL Server 2012 Performance Tuning Cookbook” has released yesterday officially.
+I have completed 350 articles on this blog and apart from

 I would like express my deepest gratitude to all my blog readers and online SQL Server community which always inspire me to work hard and returning back to the community.